Summit Trail accessible on weekends

 Access to BTNR is via Hindhede Nature Park (Please see map of designated route below).
 The Reserve remains inaccessible through Dairy Farm Nature Park as trail repair works continue at Dairy Farm Loop.
 Members of the public are advised to keep to the designated route, and to take public transport when visiting the Reserve as there are limited parking lots on site due to ongoing restoration works.
-Restrooms will be in operation during opening hours on weekends and the Jubilee Weekend.
+Restrooms will be in operation during opening hours on weekends.

 More about Bukit Timah Nature Reserve

 Bukit Timah Nature Reserve is home to 40% of our nation’s flora and fauna and has been a favourite spot for those looking to get close to nature.

 When the Reserve is fully open after restoration works are completed, you can visit the Reserve and journey back in time to the days before Sir Stamford Raffles arrived as you trek among the original vegetation and undisturbed tropical forest.
 Push yourself to the limits as you climb Singapore’s tallest hill on trails that wind through pockets of hill dipterocarp forest, not found anywhere else on the island.